zengm-games/json-web-streams/README.md

 Would be nice to emit multiIndex property like in e6decb064d6a8ba9594c33a5d9f9e6dc5acd74d7 but I couldn't figure out how to get it to play nice with TypeScript

 export types from index.ts

-Some schema validation libraries clone the object when validating, but others don't.

-- not worth adding an option because it's rarely a problem and when it is you should probably handle it yourself, but there should be some warning in the manual about when it matters (when you have objects that overlap, and you're not using a schema library that clones when it validates - zod/valibot seem to clone, arktype seems to not)

 More examples